 The Devil cannot be allegorized away as some fictional villain, like Darth Vader or the Joker.
 In the Bible, Satan and his legions are really there and launch daily warfare against God.
 Whereas the Father—the first member of the holy Trinity—is our great “Justifier,” declaring us “not guilty,” (Rom.
 3:26), a God who “never lies” (Tit.
 1:2) and who “gives life” (Ac.
 17:25), the first member of the anti-Trinity is the great “accuser” (Lk.
 22:21; Jn.
 12:31), “the father of lies” who “was a murderer from the beginning” (Jn.
 8:44).
 We must prayerfully suit up with the armor of faith, truth, and the gospel, and fight back against Satan’s power with Scripture’s power (Eph.
 6:10-18).
 If we ignore the first member of the anti-Trinity then we live out a kind of oxymoronical “Christian naturalism,” oblivious to invisible warfare, naked on the battlefield, duped by the Devil’s great trick of convincing the world that he isn’t real.

 If, however, we stop with the “father of lies” then we become a kind of inverted mirror image of the Arian who limits His concept of God only to the Father.
-As Arianism keeps people from engaging in worship of the Son and the Spirit as they should, so limiting our concept of evil to the Devil keeps us from engaging in warfare against the Flesh and the World as we should.
+As Arianism keeps people from engaging in worship of the Son and the Spirit as they should, so limiting our concept of evil to the Devil keeps us from engaging the Flesh and the World as we should.
 With such an inadequate view of the anti-Trinity, we end up with an unhealthy, superstitious fixation on the invisible world.
 We find Satan in every sniffle, fear demons in every dark corner, and blame Beelzebub for our own self-induced blunders.
 “The devil made me do it,” we may say, when in reality, “My own stupidity and addiction to the rush of sin made me do it.”
 We end up more preoccupied with “the father of lies” (Jn.
 8:44) than focused on “the Father of Lights from whom all good things come” (Jam.
 1:17).

 The second unholy member of the Bible’s anti-Trinity was often referred to by Paul as “the flesh.”
 By “flesh” Paul did not mean our hundred-or-so pounds of carbon and H20.
 Rather by “the flesh” Paul referred to the sin nature, that deep drive within all of us to do things our own way, by our own power, for our own glory.
 It’s that force inside you like a giant invisible magnet pulling you back into those same old selfish sins.
 It is the force that the great Russian novelist (and notorious gambling addict), Dostoyevsky, knew so well when he observed that “in every man, a demon lies hidden.”
 Or as INXS sang, “Every single one of us has a devil inside.”